Rental Car Tips For Banff You SHOULD Know

 This should go without saying, but drinking and driving is a grave offense in Canada.
 In Canada, the maximum legal BAC is 80 milligrams of alcohol in 100 milliliters of blood (.08).

-If you get caught driving with a BAC over this limit,you will likely be charged with a DUI and hauled off to jail, which will certainly ruin your vacation.
-There are no Ubers in Banff or Canmore; however, there are a few taxi services.
+If you get caught driving with a BAC over this limit, you will likely be charged with a DUI and hauled off to jail, which will certainly ruin your vacation.
+Uber does not operate in the small towns of Alberta and B.C..
 If you need a taxi in Canmore, call Three Sisters Taxi.
 If you need one in Banff, call Banff Taxi.

 Roam Transit

 Roam Transit is the public transport servicing Banff and Canmore and is ideal for those visiting Banff without a car.
 In the summer, they have many routes to Moraine Lake, Lake Louise, Johnston Canyon, and Lake Minnewanka.
-Fares are affordable, and it is a great way to get around to the popular sights in the park and between Banff and Canmore.
+Fares are affordable and a great way to get around to the popular sights in the park and between Banff and Canmore.

 Private Tour

-There are many private tour options that offer free hotel pick-up and drop-off.
+Many private tour options offer free hotel pick-up and drop-off.
 Some reputable companies in Banff are Discover Banff Tours and Radventures.
 You can also book tours with sites like Get Your Guide and Viator.
 Check out some of the tours here.

 Rideshare